VDBWRAIR/pathdiscov/docs/source/stages/iterative_blast_phylo.rst

         #.
 Pull out top blast results only
         #.
 Then annotate top blast result
         #.
 Get all reads that didn't blast
         #.
+Count reads that didn't blast and add to .count file with name of
+           blast_task_list
+        #.
 Get superclass counts file
+        #.
+Symlink x.contig.noblast.fasta as input to next blast_db_list
 #.
 Create reports for all blast_task_list items

 Configuration Options